In this post we explain why building your own Puppeteer Screenshot API Solution could be inefficient and why you should consider a managed solution.

 One popular use case for headless browsers is programatically taking screenshots of websites at certain points of the development process, like after deploy to a staging or production environment.

-Whatever is the use case you might have to look for a programmatical web screenshot API, there’s a high probability that you’re considering Puppeteer to build this functionality.
-Not only Puppeteer offers an excellent and simple API that easily allows to trigger screenshot captures, but it also offers a comprehensive documentation and engaged community and development team.
+Whatever is the use case you might have to look for a programmatical web screenshot API, there's a high probability that you're considering Puppeteer to build this functionality.
+Not only Puppeteer offers an excellent and simple API that easily allows triggering screenshot captures, but it also offers comprehensive documentation and an engaged community and development team.

 However, building these solutions in-house not always make sense and usually implementing these systems can become an area where development resources are wasted, especially if your specialty is not building testing architecture and optimizing browser technologies.

 If you're decision maker whose job is to optimize your development costs and optimizing the efficiency of your development team (or your own efficiency), keep reading.
 Here are three important reasons why building your own puppeteer screenshot api solution is not always the smartest decision.

 Using Puppeteer is easy but is hard to make it work the right way.

 The default example found in Puppeteer's documentation only works for very simple websites and screenshots scenarios.
 In the practice you will find that you need to tweak the execution order of the action, add different logic to handle animations, add random waits and scroll operations to trigger lazy-loaded content, and more weird execution caveats.
 In general, Puppeteer requires you to constantly tweak different settings to capture specific rendering scenarions.

 If you don't want to spend countless hours tweaking a script, writing your own implementation might not be a good option for you.